nazreen/solana-client-only/README.md

 This repo is a simple introduction to performing some essentials and simple functionality in Solana Blockchain.

+This is a fork of the Jupiter repo at https://github.com/jup-ag/apu-solana-hands-on

 ## Getting started (Codespace)

 - go to https://github.com/codespaces/new